What genetic factors limit muscle growth?

 Level of testosterone

 Testosterone and growth hormone (GH) play an important role in the growth of muscle (hypertrophy).
 If you have high levels of testosterone and GH, you will respond to training more readily, and make greater gains in muscle and strength.
-As men possess ten times more testosterone than women, hypertrophy is much easier for men.
+Since men possess ten times more testosterone than women do, hypertrophy is much easier for men.
 The only way that women can achieve muscle growth near the same level as men is by taking additional testosterone in the form of anabolic steroids, which is not recommended.

 There are a number of ways in which men can increase their testosterone level without taking anabolic steroids, the most effective ways of which will be explained in the following lesson.